teshomey/teshomey.github.io/README.md

 ### Summary
 As a (bio)statistician passionate about uncovering data insights, I specialize in applying simple and advanced statistical techniques to address complex problems.
 With expertise in methods including regression analysis, survival analysis, categorical data analysis, meta-analysis, longitudinal data analysis, and machine learning techniques, I thrive in environments where data-driven decisions are important.
-Whether it's uncovering predictive factors in longitudinal studies or synthesizing evidence from multiple sources through meta-analysis, I am committed to delivering rigorous and reliable analyses that inform evidence-based strategies.
+Whether uncovering predictive factors in longitudinal studies or synthesizing evidence from multiple sources through meta-analysis, I am committed to delivering rigorous and reliable analyses that inform evidence-based strategies.
 Throughout my career and PhD work, I have also enhanced my skills in statistical analysis using industry-standard tools such as SAS and R.
 ### Education
 - PhD, Business Economics | Hasselt University, Belgium (_September 2024_)
 - MSc, Biostatistics | Hasselt University, Belgium (_September 2019_)